microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgDirectoryRole.md

     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
   - `[RoleTemplateId <String>]`: The id of the directoryRoleTemplate that this role is based on.
 The property must be specified when activating a directory role in a tenant with a POST operation.
 After the directory role has been activated, the property is read only.
+  - `[ScopedMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Members of this directory role that are scoped to administrative units.
+Read-only.
+Nullable.
+    - `[Id <String>]`: Read-only.
+    - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
+    - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
+    - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[Id <String>]`: Unique identifier for the identity.

 MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

+SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Members of this directory role that are scoped to administrative units.
+Read-only.
+Nullable.
+  - `[Id <String>]`: Read-only.
+  - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
+  - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
+  - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[Id <String>]`: Unique identifier for the identity.

 ## RELATED LINKS